ethinx/flomesh-console-charts/charts/flomesh-console/README.md

 ## Prerequisite

-Before installing the flomesh console, you need to setup a database beforehand:
+Before installing flomesh-console, you need to setup a database beforehand:

 * MySQL >= 5.7
 * PostgreSQL >= v12